OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 ## Building the templates

 GenAI is only as good as the data it has learned from.
 For GenAI to build a project, along with all the supporting resources, we start by hand crafting a number of template projects according to a set of best practices that we've evolved over the years.

-At this stage the projects are nothing more than regular projects manually created via the web UI.
+At this stage the template projects are nothing more than regular projects manually created via the web UI.
+This makes it easy to build and test the project as if it were any other project in Octopus.

 Best practices capture aspects like variable and target tag naming conventions, release versioning schemes, worker images, supporting runbooks, and much more.
 There are hundreds of configurable fields in an Octopus project, and we have a continually evolving set of opinions to provide DevOps teams with a solid foundation for their deployment workflows.